Performance Analysis of Large Intelligent Surfaces (LISs): Asymptotic Data Rate and Channel Hardening Effects: Channel Hardening Effect and Performance Bound

-Theorem 2 shows that an LIS-based large antenna-array system is subject to the channel hardening effect resulting in several practical implications.
+Theorem 2 shows that the channel fading of an LIS-based large antenna-array system behaves as a static channel and its impact on the uplink data rate becomes negligible as $M$ increases.
+This shows that an LIS-based large antenna-array system is subject to the \emph{channel hardening effect} resulting in several practical implications.
 First, an LIS-based system lacks scheduling diversity given that the fluctuations of the mutual information are small.
 Further, an LIS offers an improved reliability insofar as it has a nearly deterministic data rate.
 Also, an LIS provides a low latency of having a deterministic data rate.
 Furthermore, Theorem 2 shows that the ergodic rate of an LIS converges to the asymptotic bound ${\hat \mu _{{R_k}}}$ as $M$ increases.
 We can observe that ${\hat \mu _{{R_k}}}$ is a function of ${\hat \mu _{{I_k}}}$ which depends exclusively on ${\left| {{\boldsymbol{h}}_{kk}^{\rm{H}}{\boldsymbol{h}}_{jk}^{\rm{L}}} \right|^2}$.
-Therefore, the asymptotic bound is only affected by the interference signals through the LOS path from other devices.

-Noise and interference from estimation errors and the NLOS path become negligible compared to LOS interference as $M$ increases.
+Therefore, the asymptotic bound is only affected by the interference signals through the LOS path from other devices. \emph{Hardware impairments, noise, and interference from estimation errors and the NLOS path become negligible} compared to LOS interference as $M$ increases.
 If all of the interference is generated from the NLOS path, the asymptotic bound goes to infinity as $M$ increases.
+Moreover, Lemma 5 and Theorem 2 show that the approximation gap resulting from the Taylor expansions in Corollary 1 goes to zero as $M\to\infty$.
+As $M$ increases, ${\bar \mu _{{I_k}}}$ and $\bar \sigma _{{I_k}}^2$ follow, respectively, $\mathcal{O}(M^2)$ and $\mathcal{O}(M^3)$ as proved in Lemma 5, and thus, $\bar \sigma _{{I_k}}^2/{\bar \mu _{{I_k}}^2}$ follows $\mathcal{O}(1/M)$ and eventually converges to zero.
+Hence, since the terms of a higher order than the second degree of the Taylor expansion become negligible compared to the first and second-order terms, the approximation gap resulting from Taylor expansions in (\ref{eq.MSINRk}) and (\ref{eq.SSINRk}) goes to zero as $M\to\infty$.

+Similarly, $\bar\sigma _{{\gamma _k}}^2$ goes to zero as proved in Theorem 2 and the gap in (\ref{eq.MRk0}) and (\ref{eq.SRk0}) eventually goes to zero, as $M\to\infty$.